NikitaZemnitskiy/aspiraTestProject/README.md

 ## Features

 - **Asynchronous Data Processing:** Utilizes `CompletableFuture` for non-blocking operations.
-- **Custom Sorting:** Implements configurable comparators to sort leagues based on predefined priorities.
 - **Modular Design:** Separates API interaction, data processing, and display logic into distinct components.
-- **Extensible:** Easily add support for new sports and leagues by updating configuration maps.
+- **Extensible:** Easily add support for new sports and leagues by updating configurations.

 ## Usage